VesnaSUG/FOAM-Recipes/foam-tutorial.md

 # Create Recipe Model

 The key entity for a recipe database is Recipe, so let's start by creating a FOAM model for it.
-Create a file Recipe.js in src/com/foamdev/cook directory and type in the following:
+Create a file Recipe.js and place it in the src/com/foamdev/cook directory that you need to create, and then type in the following:

 ```
 foam.CLASS({